Need to revamp your sleep schedule? Take part in Sleep Awareness Week with this seven day plan for better slumber.

 Keeping bedtimes and wake times fairly regular helps normalize our internal circadian rhythm, so you feel drowsy around bedtime and awake during the day.
 Following a pattern can also tell your body that bedtime is coming, and including calming things like a warm bath, light stretching, or journaling help set the mood for sleep.

 Day 6: Banish Stress and Worries Before Bed

 Stress over the day’s events and future to-dos both contribute to sleeplessness, so if you find yourself tossing and turning, make an effort to decompress before bedtime.

 One technique many people find helpful is jotting down your thoughts or concerns on a bedside notepad.
-Other proven ways to reduce stress include deep breathing, mindful meditation, and visualization.
-Regular exercise and yoga are both shown to help with stress management as well.
+Other proven ways to reduce stress include deep breathing and visualization.
+Regular exercise and stretching are both shown to help with stress management as well.
 Try different things and see what works best for you.

 Day 7: Keep it Up, and Mark Your Calendar!

 When things like Daylight Savings Time and vacations come up, plan in advance and adjust your schedule gradually if possible to minimize impact and stay well-rested.
 During March, we “spring forward,” meaning you’ll lose an hour of sleep, and in November, we “fall back,” so you’ll gain an hour (unless you’re in Arizona, Hawaii, or other regions where DST is not observed).

 Most of all, continue sticking with your healthier habits.
 Much of it goes hand in hand with healthy living, such as eating a balanced diet, occasional exercise and practicing moderation.
 When things do get off track from time to time, don’t stress too much (worrying about sleep itself can actually be counterproductive!)
 Instead, work on gradually reintroducing these good habits back into your routine for better sleep and better health.